Greetings friends of Outlander Anatomy and welcome to today’s lesson! Do you recognize the classic seven wonders of the world?

 - raises arm forward (as in lifting a child)

-- returns the arm against the side (as in setting down the child)
+- returns arm against the torso (as in setting down the child)

-- pulls the arm from spread eagle to the side of the body (as in standing in mountain pose)
+- pulls arm from spread eagle to the sides of torso (as in standing in mountain pose)

 - rotates arm (internally) toward the chest